medplum/medplum/packages/docs/docs/careplans/clinical-decision-support.md

 ## Linked Referential

 Linked referential clinical decision support are hyperlinks that link to reference material that is specific to the clinical context of a specific patient or population.
-The ONC criteria that define this standard are 170.205(a)(3,4) amd relate to the retrieving context-aware knowledge using the HL7 Infobutton.
+The ONC criteria that define this standard are 170.205(a)(3,4) and relate to the retrieving context-aware knowledge using the HL7 Infobutton.

 '''caution
 Medplum is not certified for (a)(3,4) but serves as a basis for those who wish to implement.
 The Clinical Profile and [Diagnostic Report](https://storybook.medplum.com/?path=/story/medplum-diagnosticreportdisplay--simple) react components serve as common launch points for Infobutton implementations.
 '''

 To support the linked referential clinical decision support the system should be capable of retrieving information based on one or more of the following data elements.
 The Clinical Profile react component highlights the data elements.

-TODO: Link to the [Clinical Profile](https://github.com/medplum/medplum/issues/3625) react component

 - Demographic information
 - Problems list (Conditions in FHIR)